luojiahai/luojiahai.github.io/docs/cv.md

 # 📜 CV (Preview)

-👋 Hi there.

 ## 📨 My Message

 - To **recruiters**,
   > I can provide my full CV upon request.
 Please contact me via LinkedIn direct message with compensation details.
 Inquiries without compensation will not receive a response.
-- To **students and junior devs**,
-  > I have limited availability for mentorship.
-Please express your interest by email or via LinkedIn direct message.
 - To **other mates**,
-  > If you'd like to chat, the best way to reach me is via LinkedIn direct message.
+  > Please feel free to contact me for any inquiries.
 I can provide my WeChat upon request.

 ## 📇 Profile